 - Decide your organization would like to host a book discussion of Hannah Coulter.

-- Decide who will serve as your scholar and lead a discussion about the book and relevant topics
+- Select who will serve as your scholar to lead a discussion about the book and relevant topics.

-- Contact the scholar and set a date and location for your group discussion and discuss any special arrangements.
+- Contact the scholar and set a date, time, and location for your group discussion and discuss any special arrangements.

 - Book the program using the online booking form at least six weeks in advance beginning January 1, 2020 and pay the $50 booking fee.